A new characterization of (pre)liminary C*-algebras: Some C*-algebra notions

 \item the union of $R_{\alpha }$ for $\alpha <\lambda $ is dense in $ R_{\lambda }$ for every limit ordinal $\lambda $;

 \item $R_{\alpha }=A$ eventually. \end{enumerate} \end{definition}

 If $A$ is a separable C*-algebra, then it has a \emph{largest liminary } closed ideal\emph{\ }(i.e., a largest element in the collection of closed ideals that are liminal as C*-algebras); see \cite[IV.1.3.9] {blackadar_operator_2006}.
-This can be explicitly defined as the ideal $ J_{1}\left( A\right) $ comprising the $x\in A$ such that for every irreducible representation $\pi $ of $A$, $\pi \left( x\right) $ is a compact operator.
-Then one can recursively define a chain $\left( J_{\alpha }\left( A\right) \right) _{\alpha \leq \omega _{1}}$ of closed ideals, continuous at limits, such that
+This can be explicitly defined as the ideal $ J_{0}\left( A\right) $ comprising the $x\in A$ such that for every irreducible representation $\pi $ of $A$, $\pi \left( x\right) $ is a compact operator.
+Then one can recursively define a decomposition series $ \left( J_{\alpha }\left( A\right) \right) _{\alpha \leq \omega _{1}}$ for $A$ with liminary subquotients, such that